What is HIV?

 You can also call the AIDSLine at 612-373-AIDS or go to the website and chat with someone.
 The people there can help you answer any questions about HIV.
 Website for Minnesota AIDS Project HIV Basics

-SafeZone Drop-In Center for Homeless Youth is located at 308 Prince Street in downtown St. Paul, near Farmers Market site.
+SafeZone Drop-In Center for Homeless Youth is located at 130 East 7th Street near the corner of 7th and Robert Streets in downtown St. Paul.

 Click here for location map